Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 Asynchronous programming is a way to structure our code so that we can continue to do work while waiting on other things, and it doesn't depend on any specific way to get the work done.
-Under the hood, we might use threads, or we may depend on Operating System hooks or even, for embedded programming; hardware interrupts, and exceptions.
+Under the hood, we might use threads, or we may depend on Operating System hooks or even, for embedded programming, hardware interrupts, and exceptions.

 In this chapter we're going to explain the modular design of async programming in Rust.
 Our aim is to get a solid(ish) understanding of the concepts involved, even though, in the real world, you're likely to depend on others to design and